 The highlights of this 13 mile-long site are two abandoned tunnels – the Sideling Hill Tunnel and the Rays Hill Tunnel.

-And while it is privately owned and legally accessible by invitation-only, the Abandoned Trolley Graveyard in Windber (Somerset County) is another apocalyptic scene right out of a sci-fi movie!
+Privately owned and legally accessible by invitation-only, the Windber Trolley Graveyard in Somerset County is another apocalyptic scene right out of a sci-fi movie!

 Did you enjoy this article?